ViiNeuS: Volumetric Initialization for Implicit Neural Surface reconstruction of urban scenes with limited image overlap: Introduction

-Recently, neural implicit surface representation methods\cite{NeuS, VolSDF} have shown impressive 3D surface reconstruction performance from monocular images, achieving highly detailed and precise mesh representations.
-Such methods are originally inspired by Neural Radiance Fields (NeRF)~\cite{2020nerf}, and reframed for multi-view surface reconstruction.
+Recently, neural implicit surface representation methods~\cite{NeuS, VolSDF} have shown impressive 3D surface reconstruction performance from monocular images, achieving highly detailed and precise mesh representations.
+Such methods are originally inspired by Neural Radiance Fields (NeRF)~\cite{2020nerf}, and re-framed for multi-view surface reconstruction.
 NeRF introduced volume rendering for Novel View Synthesis (NVS) by sampling points along camera rays.
 These points, along with their viewing directions, are fed into a Multi-Layer Perceptron (MLP) to predict their respective colors and densities.
 The final image is rendered by blending these predicted values using alpha compositing.
 Conversely, neural surface representation methods aim to approximate the surface using a learnable Signed Distance Function (SDF)~\cite{NeuS, VolSDF}.
 Unlike NeRF, the outputs of the MLP are colors and SDF values instead of colors and volumetric densities, which are later blended using a modified alpha-compositing equation adapted to SDF.
-An accurately reconstructed surface is represented as a zero-level set of the SDF.
-Assuming the objects lying at the center of the scene, the SDF is first initialized to form a spherical shape to bound the region of interest.
-Although current methods achieve impressive reconstruction results, they are mostly applied to simple, bounded and object-centric scenes.
-Hence, applying such methods to unbounded urban scenarios results in sub-optimal reconstruction given their significantly different nature.
-To overcome such limitations, implicit surface reconstruction approaches commonly rely on LiDAR supervision~\cite{urban-radiance-fields, fegr} or strong geometric priors~\cite{streetsurf} and require longer training times to produce qualitative outdoor scene reconstruction meshes from 2D images.
+An accurately reconstructed surface is represented as the zero-level set of the SDF.
+Assuming objects are centered in the scene, the SDF is initially set to a spherical shape to bound the region of interest.
+While current methods achieve impressive reconstruction results, they are mainly designed for bounded, high-overlap observations of object-centric or landmark scenes.
+Applying them to urban scenes with limited image overlap leads to sub-optimal reconstructions due to their significantly different nature.
+Challenges include partial scene observability (e.g., occlusions from parked cars) and the need to handle both close- and far-range objects.
+Moreover, the geometry of driving scenes is highly complex, with fine structures and large untextured areas like roads and buildings.
+To overcome such limitations, implicit surface reconstruction of large outdoor driving scenes commonly relies on LiDAR supervision~\cite{urban-radiance-fields, fegr} or strong geometric priors~\cite{streetsurf}.
+These approaches require longer training time to produce qualitative outdoor scene reconstruction meshes~\cite{li2023neuralangelo}.